arthurgassner/swissenergy-frontend/docs/deployment.md

   <figcaption>Running <code>docker compose up</code> from our VPS.</figcaption>
 </figure>

-## Accessing our ML solution
+## Accessing our ML solution from the outside

 Our containerized ML solution is running on our VPS, and can respond to specific requests on specific routes, but not from the internet.

-To open up

-To enable that, we need to
-1. Make sure our VPS ports are open
+Allowing others -- from the outside -- to access our ML solution requires setting up a _reverse proxy_.

+### Setting up a reverse proxy

-## Open the ports
+open the ports

-## Firewall

-## Reverse Proxy

-Access from the outside: caddy
+ufw?
+nginx, caddy, traefik

-## HTTPS
+### Enabling HTTPS

+TODO

 Amazing!
 Now, writing out our remote machine's IP all the time can be cumbersome.
 As with most VPS, its public IP is static.
 Hence, I can assign a subdomain[^2] to it, so that anyone -- including me -- can refer to its public IP via its subdomain.